Some things take time

 Doris' room for the year was the second window from the left below the tower.
 Doris has many pieces of memorabilia from the year she spent in Palm Springs.
 Plenty more to come soon.

-Waiting: Camp Stoneman, Pittsburg, CA, Apr - Jun 1943Photos, narrative coming soon.
+Waiting: Camp Stoneman, Pittsburg, CA, Apr - Jun 1943Attempted sexual assault on Doris.
+Narrative soon.

 Crossing the Equator, 1st of many times: SS Lurline to Brisbane, Australia, Jun 1943

 Doris, Mert and Mary finally got assigned to the troop transport ship, the former Hawaiian Islands luxury liner from San Francisco, the SS Lurline.
 The ship left in convoy sailing out from San Francisco and the nurses saw the Golden Gate Bridge for the first time by going under it.
 They wondered if they would ever see it again as they sailed toward the war.

 The trip took nearly a month to get them to their destination of Brisbane, New South Wales, Australia, to board ships heading into Japanese enemy territory.
 Once in Brisbane they were assigned instantly.

 "Stand Down:" SS Monterey to New York City via Panama Canal, Jul - Aug 15 1943

 Three days Leave in New York City

 Spying Reno: The Overland Ltd to Camp Stoneman, Aug 1943

 From New York Mert, Mary and Doris took a train to Chicago.
 From Chicago 6 nurses took the Overland Ltd train to Oakland.
 This time they didn't stop at Harvey houses.
 The Overland Ltd was a swank train, making only a few stops, so traveled quickly.
 Their booths and dining car were 1st class.